jrucho/YTbeatmakercues/README.md

   play adds it seamlessly without restarting.
 Press another loop key during playback to queue a new recording for the next bar.
 Loops keep the exact length you recorded—automatic trimming has been removed to avoid cutting short sounds.
-  Double press a loop key to stop the loops after the current bar finishes.
-Hold that second press a moment longer (or tap three times quickly) to erase the selected loop—the button blinks briefly when this happens.
-If no loops are currently playing, new recordings start immediately; otherwise they wait for the next bar.
-Single presses while stopped resume playback on the next bar.
+  Double press a loop key to stop **that** loop at the end of the bar.
+Hold the second press a moment longer (or tap three times quickly) to erase only the selected loop—the button blinks briefly when this happens.
+Loops can be resumed individually with a single press; if no loops are playing they start immediately, otherwise they wait for the next bar.
 Exporting downloads each loop with its BPM in the file name.
 Use `V` for the video looper.

 - 🎚️ **Pitch Control**
   Independent pitch control for video and loop playback.